Orlik-B/NVR-surveillance/readme.md

 General parameters used in the script.

-- **base_address**: RTSP address to connect to cameras.
-It contains a dynamic mask `{channel}` that's filled dynamically with the appropriate camera channel set separately for each camera.

 - **min_detections_in_a_row**: Minimum consecutive detections required before notifying the user.
 Each camera has its detection counter.
 Multiple detections can help reduce false positives

 - **main_loop_minimum_time_duration**: Artificial delay to slow down the surveillance process (in seconds).
 It can be used to limit CPU/GPU/Power consumption (limit processed FPS).